 “Using email automation, you’ll be able to design a welcome email to automatically send to someone as soon as their address is added to your mailing lists.
 This is important for if they’re handing it over online, or physically within your practice.
 Don’t forget to review “you’re welcome” email monthly to ensure it’s up to date and accurate,” explains Tina Goodwin, a content manager for Ox Essays.

 #4 – Sharing Social Proof

 No matter what kind of email you’re sending, it’s always a great idea to include social proof from past customers to back up your claims and professionalism.
-In some cases, you may even want to dedicate an email to a case study in order to back up a point or to educate about a product or service you offer.
+In some cases, you may even want to dedicate an email to a case study to back up a point or educate about a product or service you offer.